textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 #### Explanation

-A doc for learning to build a custom blog by unpacking and understanding the default Textpattern theme, addressing other ‘how to’ type questions people often have, and provide opportunities to segue into using themes and link to that documentation.
+A doc for learning to build a custom blog by unpacking and understanding the default Textpattern theme, addressing other 'how to’ type questions people often have, and provide opportunities to segue into using themes and link to that documentation.

 #### Resources list